-The Dell Children’s Regional Heart Program provides a full range of advanced cardiac diagnostic tests for patients in the hospital, as well as outpatient studies.
+Dell Children’s Regional Heart Center, a partnership with UT Southwestern Medical Center, provides a full range of advanced cardiac diagnostic tests for patients in the hospital, as well as outpatient studies.
 A pediatric radiologist (a doctor trained to diagnose and treat problems with imaging technology) or a pediatric cardiologist may conduct the various tests to diagnose heart problems and determine the best course of treatment.

 Cardiac diagnostic tests include: